TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

 First, install the components of the Tyk Control Plane in the following order:
 1. MDCB
 2. Tyk Pump (if in use)
-3. Tyk Manager
+3. Tyk Dashboard
 4. Tyk Gateway

-Then the components in Tyk Data Planes in the following order:
+Then the components in Tyk Data Planes, in the following order:

 1. Tyk Pump (if in use)
 2. Tyk Gateway